TigerMask1/play-bot/replit.md

   - **Timer Persistence:** The 3-hour timer continues running even when drops are paused
   - **Drop Revival:** Anyone using `!c <code>` revives paused drops, even if they don't catch the drop or own the character
   - **Community Feature:** Players can help revive drops for their server even without being able to claim the reward
+  - **Infinite Drops Override:** Super admins can grant unlimited free drops to any server using `!setinfinitedrops on`, bypassing the paid system entirely
 - **Trading System:** Secure player-to-player trading with dual confirmation.
 - **Battle System:** Turn-based combat with energy management, 51 unique passive abilities, critical hits, status effects, and consumable items.
 Includes an AI battle system.
 - **Inventory:** MongoDB-compatible inventory for battle items.